flytbase/apidoc/source/includes/navigation/rtl.md

     ---------- | ---------- | ------------
     success | bool | true if action successful message | string | debug message

+### API usage information:

+This API will transition the vehicle to RTL mode.

+* This API can be used only in GUIDED or OFFBOARD or API|POSCTL mode.
+* If any other navigation API is called when vehicle is in RTL mode, then RTL call be overridden by that API call.
+* Make sure to configure the following parameters, before triggering this mode.
+  * RTL_RETURN_ALT : Altitude to fly back in RTL in meters.
+  * RTL_DESCEND_ALT : RTL Loiter altitude.
+Vehicle stays at this altitude above home position and starts to land if autolanding is allowed.
+  * RTL_LAND_DELAY : Delay after descend before landing in RTL mode.
+If set to -1 the system will not land but loiter at RTL_DESCEND_ALT.
+  * RTL_MIN_DIST : If the system is horizontally closer than this distance to home it will land straight on home instead of raising to the return altitude first.

 ### ROS endpoint: